xsquawkbox/xsb2-manual/source/troubleshooting.rst

 Windows
 ^^^^^^^

+Windows supports multiple audio APIs.
+In terms of prefernce, it is recommended to use WASAPI first if possible, with the next preference being DirectSound, and the least preferred being WinMME.

 5.1 Surround speaker sets that connect directly to your PC via 3 x 3.5mm jacks have been known to not work with some integrated motherboard audio.
 If you